-Dionne quintuplets - Wikipedia The Dionne quintuplets (French pronunciation: [djɔn]; born May 28, 1934) are the first quintuplets known to have survived their infancy The identical girls were born just outside Callander, Ontario, near the village of Corbeil
+Dionne quintuplets - Wikipedia The Dionne quintuplets (French pronunciation: [djɔn]; born May 28, 1934) were the first quintuplets known to have survived their infancy The identical girls were born just outside Callander, Ontario, near the village of Corbeil

 Dionne quintuplets | Deaths, Parents, Names, Facts | Britannica Dionne quintuplets, the five identical daughters—Émilie, Yvonne, Cécile, Marie, and Annette—born prematurely on May 28, 1934, near Callander, Ontario, Canada, to Oliva and Elzire Dionne The parents had 14 children, 9 by single births